 If you keep damaging the main deacon, he can’t curse you anymore.
 The curse has been my downfall every time I’ve died here until I finally realized it was preventable.

 Difficulty: 1.5 out of 10

 21. Vordt of the Boreal Valley

-The second phase is a little trickier, but nothing you can’t avoid by dodging away from his charges.
-When he stop to breathe ice at you, advance behind him as quickly as possible.
+The second phase is a little trickier, but you can’t avoid dodging his charges.
+When he stops breathing ice at you, advance behind him as quickly as possible.
 His back-and-forth charge attack will put a damper on your initial staying behind the strategy, but a quick dodge, and you can continue doing what you were doing.

 Difficulty: 2 out of 10